nishitYork/react-fundamentals-v2/README.md

 ## Key Takeaway

-> 🚀 **Understanding both class lifecycle methods and hooks, along with efficient data sharing patterns, will help you maintain legacy code and build more efficient new React applications**
+> 🚀 **Understanding both class lifecycle methods and hooks, along with efficient data sharing patterns and form handling approaches, will help you maintain legacy code and build more efficient new React applications**